 The crowd erupted with applause.
 He got a standing ovation!
 Everyone was so taken with the courage he showed.
 Where else do you get a standing ovation for solving a math problem?
 This kid will remember this forever.
 It’s years later, and it still leaves an impression on me (and I suspect many others).
 What a good camp can do — for extroverted and introverted children — is help them find their courage, and cultivate their courage to do things that are outside of their comfort zones.

 How important is interdisciplinary learning at a high-quality academic summer camp?

-MK: It’s hugely important.
+Moira: It’s hugely important.
 The most significant problems we have in the world will not be solved by any single discipline.
 They will be solved because we exercise interdisciplinary or transdisciplinary thinking about them.
-The people who are making the most significant contributions in their fields, the people who are starting successful companies, the people who are solving some of the world's biggest problems, they think in a transdisciplinary fashion.
+The people who are making the most significant contributions in their fields, the people who are starting successful companies, the people who are solving some of the world's biggest problems, think in a transdisciplinary fashion.